-My colleagues and I add value when we work with our customers on this.
+My colleagues and I add value when we work with people on this.
 We take a detailed look at your finances, we forecast what you can expect and when, and come up with a personal recommendation.
-We see that for many customers, deciding when to retire isn’t always a straightforward decision, and there are a range of considerations that can sway them one way or another.
+We see that for many people, deciding when to retire isn’t always a straightforward decision, and there are a range of considerations that can sway them one way or another.

 Other reasons to delay retirement